Annapurna Circuit Trek Difficulties

 Have you walked for an hour ascending and descending, you may feel tired and exhausted and even suffer from headaches and other common symptoms like nausea.

 Despite the challenges, the journey is full of refreshment exploring several cultures and people living around the villages.
 You may find Annapurna Circuit Trek difficult because of the following reasons.

 Altitude is one of the major difficulties in this Circuit trek.
 As the highest altitude of this trek is 5416m at Thorong La Pass, anyone may face altitude sickness from an elevation above 2500m.

 So because altitude sickness starts with an elevation of above 2500m, most people may face symptoms like vomiting, nausea, loss of appetite, and headaches.

-It is common to the people who are a beginner to the higher altitude but if it becomes serious then you have altitude sickness.
+It is common for the people who are a beginner to the higher altitude but if it becomes serious then you have altitude sickness.